 All leaders must be effective communicators.
 Without the ability to impart your ideas and visions, you will not be able to get the buy-in necessary for employee engagement or the understanding to complete goals.
 This is especially true when a new idea or direction is being introduced.

 It is a stereotype that women talk too much, but it does indicate a societal expectation.
 Women are expected to be good communicators.
-They need to be in order to foster successful family relationships.
-They also tend to listen more, which means they are able to more accurately direct their communications to questions and concerns of their employees.
+They need to be to foster successful family relationships.
+They also tend to listen more, which means they can more accurately direct their communications to questions and concerns of their employees.

 3. Team Builders